 5. Event resolution guidance

-A good ITSM repository can also guide issue resolution through the ITSM tool.
-AI-generated advice could be as simple as suggesting a related incident, solutions article or configuration item, reducing the time required to think about how to locate an item and then search for it.
+A good ITSM repository can also guide incident resolution through the ITSM tool.
+AI-generated advice could be as simple as suggesting a related incident, solutions article or configuration item, thus reducing the time required to think about how to locate an item and then search for it.

-Guided use of the ITSM tool is even better, said Matt Cox, senior manager of solutions consulting at Samanage Ltd., an IT service desk provider.
-In this case, using AI in ITSM creates best practices and automatically points IT service desk practitioners toward that behavior, rather than forcing them to identify the best use of an ITSM tool.
+Guided use of the ITSM tool is even better, said Matt Cox, senior director of technical services and ITSM at SolarWinds, an IT management software vendor.
+In this case, the AI creates best practices and automatically points IT service desk practitioners toward that behavior, rather than forcing them to identify the best use of an ITSM tool.
 One example is to create an algorithm to identify related incidents and their trends for problem management and suggest that agents open a problem record.

-6. Learning process flows optimized with machine learning
+6. Learning process flows optimized with machine learning: Use case

 Many IT requests, like employee onboarding, require human agents to perform a complex set of steps to fulfill the requests.
 Enterprises are now using machine learning models to watch how humans execute these processes so that future requests can be more automated.
 In the case of employee onboarding, machine learning models learn from a historical database of requests that cover a range of actions taken based on type of employment, role and department of the new employee.
 The trained models then assign new requests to the right technicians.
 By recognizing patterns in the employee onboarding request database, machine learning-based models can also suggest what hardware or software an employee needs right when the onboarding request is created, said ManageEngine's Ramakrishnan.